Unboundedness of some higher Euler classes: Preliminaries

 \section{Preliminaries}

-We quickly review the standard theory of bounded cohomology and set up notation.
-A reader who is well-acquainted with bounded cohomology can skip quickly to Section \ref{h.e. sec} where we discuss cohomology of homeomorphism groups.
+We quickly review the standard theory of bounded cohomology, as in Gromov \cite{Gromov}, and set up notation.
+A reader who is well-acquainted with the subject can skip to Section \ref{h.e. sec} where we discuss cohomology of homeomorphism groups.

-For $M$ a manifold, and $a \in H_*(M; \R)$ an element of singular homology, there is a pseudonorm where the infimum is take over all real singular chains representing $a$ in homology.
+For $M$ a manifold, and $a \in H_*(M; \R)$ an element of singular homology, there is a pseudonorm where the infimum is taken over all real singular chains representing $a$ in homology.
 The $L_1$ norm on singular chains used in this definition gives a dual $L_\infty$ norm on singular cochains; and the set of bounded cochains forms a subcomplex of $C^*(M)$.
 The cohomology of this complex is the \emph{bounded cohomology} $H^*_b(M; \R)$ of $M$.
 The (pesudo-)\emph{norm}, $\| \alpha \|$, of a cohomology class $\alpha$ is the infimum of the $L_\infty$ norms of representative cocycles; and if $\| \alpha \|$ is finite we say that it is a \emph{bounded class}.